 · You must request the Declaracion Responsible registration form from the Territorial Tourism Service, alternatively download the Declaracion Responsible registration form.

 · Fill out the application form and take it to the post office addressed to your nearest Registro del Servicio Territorial de Servicio Office.
-Make sure that the post office stamps and dates you’re application before it is sent.
+Make sure that the post office stamps and dates your application before it is sent.

 · Once your Spanish Property is registered, you MUST include the license number, category type and code in all advertising of your property.